aerospike/aerospike-client-python/doc/predexp.rst

     Create an integer comparison logical predicate expression.

     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

+    This expression will evaluate to true if, and only if, both children of the expression exist, and are of type string, and are not equal to each other.
+    If this is not desired, utilize :meth:`aerospike.predexp.string_equal` in conjunction with :meth:`aerospike.predexp.predexp_not`.

     For example, the following sequence of predicate expressions selects records that have bin "foo" not equal to "bar":